Fixing Internal Doors That Won't Open or Close

 But if your internal doors are going to do their job, they’ll need to be able to open and close.
 After all, a door that won’t open or close isn’t really a door at all!
 If you’ve got an interior door stuck (or you’d like to learn a few preventative measures to stop this from happening), then read on.
 We’re about to unstick this problem once and for all!

 So why won’t your door open?
 Internal doors become stuck for all sorts of reasons.
 If you’re going to solve the problem, you’ll need to first identify its cause.
 Sometimes, the fault lies with the door itself.
 Sometimes, it’s the bolt mechanism that’s to blame.
-We’ll start with the former category and then deal with the latter.
+As a quick runddown, here are some of the reason why your internal door won't open:

 As wooden doors age, they will inevitably warp.
 This happens when the fibres change shape in response to changes in temperature, pressure and humidity.
 You can guard against this problem by choosing a door that’s been properly treated (or treating it yourself), but at some point you’re going to have to deal with certain parts of the door catching against the frame.